 4. Different texture than regular gluten-free bread

-This bread is made entirely with only one gluten-free flour, which is the glutinous rice flour that contributes to that chewy and stretchy texture and I added a bit of tapioca starch on the improved version.
+This bread is made entirely with one gluten-free flour (on the older version), which is the glutinous rice flour that contributes to that chewy and stretchy texture and I added a bit of tapioca starch on the improved version.
 You can see the dense crumbs but it has that pleasant chew without being tough at the same time

 5. Does it taste like mochi?

 Even though it’s called mochi bread, I can assure you it’s not entirely like the mochi balls you’ve seen or eaten before.
-It is made of glutinous rice flour, which is what people use to make mochi and hence the name of this bread.
+It is made of glutinous rice flour and tapioca starch.
 It does have that hybrid of texture, which is soft, slightly chewy, and slightly stretchy in a good way.
 Don’t expect it to be 100% like regular artisan bread.
 NO gluten-free bread I’ve tasted can be 100% like regular bread when you don’t have gluten in it.
 It can come close, but definitely not the same IMHO!
 To me, it has that addicting crust and texture that make me keep going back for it LOL!

 HOW TO MAKE NO-YEAST ARTISAN MOCHI BREAD IN JUST A FEW SIMPLE STEPS

 1. Make the dough

 Preheat oven to 400 F (200 C).
 Combine flour, baking powder, salt, and sugar in a mixing bowl and whisk to mix.
 Make a little well in the middle, crack in an egg and add milk, and oil.

 Stir to combine until you can form a dough.

 The dough will be just slightly sticky to touch

 Place this on a baking sheet lined with parchment paper.
 Roughly shape it into a round disc, about 6-inch in diameter.
 If you are making a full recipe, I highly recommend dividing it into two loaves instead of one large loaf.